 A operations manager briefing event staff / Source

 It is of utmost importance that staff and security work hand-in-hand and are properly communicated to.
-With so many people involved in the event, each individual should be aware of their duties so that safety procedures can be conducted smoothly should accidents occur or security be challenged.
+With so many people involved in the event, each individual should be aware of their duties so that safety procedures can be conducted smoothly should accidents occur or security is challenged.
 Before the event, brief staff and security on the security plan, and highlight the key personnel in charge so that any risks can be reported to them.

 These are just some points to take note of, as every event has their own set of possible hazards and security risks.
 While you can’t plan for every possible mishap, the key is to be meticulous in assessing your event so that you can mitigate any threat to the safety of your event.
 After your event, do conduct a post-mortem analysis to learn from any oversights and improve your next event!